looeee/discoverthreejs-site/markdown/book/first-steps/animation-system.md

 | **Boolean**    | Animate any Boolean property.
 This is less commonly used because there are no values between true and false so the animation will jump         | [MeshStandardMaterial.wireframe](https://threejs.org/docs/#api/en/materials/MeshStandardMaterial.wireframe)<br> [DirectionalLight.castShadow](https://threejs.org/docs/#api/en/lights/DirectionalLight.castShadow)                                                                                                                                        |
 | **String**     | Animate any property that is a string                                                                                                          | Not commonly used                                                                                                                                                                                                                                                                                                                                         |

-Notably missing from this list are {{< link path="/book/first-steps/transformations/#representing-rotations-the-euler-class" title="Euler angles" >}}, which, if you recall from our chapter on transformations, are similar to vectors and are used to store rotations in [`Object3D.rotation`](https://threejs.org/docs/#api/en/core/Object3D.rotation).
+Notably missing from this list are [Euler angles]({{< relref "/book/first-steps/transformations#representing-rotations-the-euler-class" >}} "Euler angles"), which, if you recall from our chapter on transformations, are similar to vectors and are used to store rotations in [`Object3D.rotation`](https://threejs.org/docs/#api/en/core/Object3D.rotation).
 To animate rotations, you must use [`Object3D.quaternion`](https://threejs.org/docs/#api/en/core/Object3D.quaternion).
 As we mentioned back in the chapter on transformations, quaternions are a bit harder to work with than Euler angles, so, to avoid becoming bamboozled, we'll ignore rotations and focus on position and scale for now.

 To create an animation, we need at least two keyframes.
 The simplest possible example is two number keyframes, say, animating a material's opacity (how transparent/see-through it is):